Sid Meier's Railroads!: Scenarios

 Like the previous versions, Railroads! offers various historical scenarios, in regions such as the Southwestern United States, the Pacific Northwest, the United Kingdom, France, Eastern Europe, and Germany.
 In these scenarios (fifteen in all), the game allows the user to take on the role of various famous railway tycoons and robber barons from the past, such as Cornelius Vanderbilt and J.P.
 Morgan.

-Custom scenarios

 With the introduction of patch 1.1 a map editor could be enabled by editing one of the game's .ini files, allowing for the creation of custom maps by users.

 Critical reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.

+The Academy of Interactive Arts & Sciences nominated Sid Meier's Railroads! for "Simulation Game of the Year" at the 10th Annual Interactive Achievement Awards.